JoelStansbury/Image_Labeling_Utils/README.md

 RIGHT CLICK: remove last coordinate

-RETURN: close window and return list of coords
+RETURN: close window and return list of coords (in the order which they were marked)
 ```
 RETURNS:
 [[632, 867], [2101, 879], [2070, 2816], [731, 2859], [2635, 1131]]